 In addition to being highly secure, CyberGhost is an outstanding service in many ways.
 For starters, it’s generous.
 You get unlimited bandwidth, unlimited server switches, and unlimited speed on any connection plan.
+There’s a whopping 5,500+ servers in 80 countries to choose from for optimal connections.
 You also get up to 5 simultaneous connections, meaning you can connect your mobile device, your WiFi router, your home computer, work computer, and tablet, and keep their VPN connection on 24/7 without a second thought.
 CyberGhost’s software works on all modern operating systems and devices, so the whole installation process will only take minutes.

 PrivateVPN has a wide range of features that can help you protect your IP.
 For starters, PrivateVPN uses AES-256 encryption with 2048-bit keys to protect your data.
 This makes your data so tough to crack that neither the government nor a worldwide syndicate consisting of all the world’s criminal organizations could hope to break it in your lifetime.
 This is completmented by one of the best no-logging policies in the business, meaning that there is no real way to get your data unless you voluntarily hand it over.
 This is true even if you’re in China because the SOCKS5 protocol used by PrivateVPN was tailor-made for the country.